VladRez/idiomatic-programming/rails/README.md

 In the context of Rails console we have a `helper` object to provide helpful methods such as formatting, text, numbers and dates for the views.
 This `helper` object is implicitly available in the views.

-More helpers can be create included in `app/helpers/books_helper.rb`
+More helpers can be created in `app/helpers/books_helper.rb`

 ```ruby
 module BooksHelper